Don’t be There When the Attack Comes

 Related Post "Knowing Your Reactionary Gap Might Just Save Your Life"

 Unfortunately, moving out of the way is not always possible, even if you are paying attention.

 Sitting in a car or restaurant, for example, can make your movement more difficult.
-So you must practice moving from a sitting position more frequently than when you’re standing.
-If you are ambushed (assaulted by surprise), keep in mind that moving out of the way is probably not an option until after the first strike/shot.
-But if at all possible move as soon as you can.
+So you should also practice moving from a sitting position.
+If you are ambushed (assaulted by surprise), moving out of the way will probably not be an option until after the first strike/shot.
+But if at all possible, move as soon as you are able.